PulseWaves/Specification/specification.rst

 .. class:: heading4

 This document describes an open standard specification for storing full waveform LiDAR data called PulseWaves.
-It is distributed for the purpose of discussing, evaluating, and brain-storming the initial PulseWaves format in the 1.0 version.
+It is distributed for the purpose of discussing, evaluating, and brain-storming the PulseWaves format in its initial 1.0 version.
 The current draft is expected to significantly change before the actual 1.0 version is released.
 One of the design goals is to remain forward compatible and allow for changing demands such as extra or different fields in the data records without breaking PulseWaves readers that only implement an older version.

 The *Pulse* files describe the emitted laser pulses with geo-referenced origin and direction.
 The *Waves* files describe the outgoing and returning waveform shapes for the relevant sections of these pulses (e.g. in the vicinity of where something was hit).
 The PulseWaves format is compatible to the LASer format of the ASPRS.
 These LASer files describe discrete returns with attributes where either the sensor hardware or some post-processing software have computed that something was "hit" by the laser beam.
 Via the GPS time it is possible to find the PulseWaves that the LASer returns are "attached" to.